-As part of this course, each student will propose and submit a quantitative research paper on a subject related to labor economics.
-The final paper is due in Canvas on the day of the university scheduled final exam, May 24, and should run between 8 to 10 pages of text, double spaced, Times New Roman font, size 12, 1-inch margins in a Word Document (.doc or .docx).
+As part of this course, each student will propose and submit a research paper on a subject related to labor economics.
+The final paper is due in Canvas on the day of the university scheduled final exam, May 24, and should run between 10 to 12 pages of text.
+The paper must be double spaced, follow Chicago Style end references, have Times New Roman font, size 12, and 1-inch margins in a Word Document (.doc or .docx).
 Tables and references do not contribute to the page count.
-Your final paper must be submitted to Canvas by May 24 to receive credit.
-The final paper will be graded using a distributed rubric.
-In addition to the text of your paper, you must include the analysis output file used to generate your results (Excel, R, Python, Stata, etc) with your submission.
+Your final paper must be submitted to Canvas by the final exam date to receive credit.
+In addition to the text of your paper, you must include the analysis output used to generate your results (Excel, R, Python, Stata, etc.) with your submission.
+The assignment will be graded using a rubric on Canvas.
+There are assignments along the semester which will guide you through this process, detailed below.

-In order to prepare for the final research paper, you will submit a 1-2 page proposal in Canvas by March 10 stating the research question and hypothesis, data sources, methods, and five economic journal citations you plan to use (use the template under Canvas Files).
+In order to prepare for the final research paper, you will submit a 1-2-page proposal in Canvas by March 10 stating the research question and hypothesis, data sources, methods, and seven economic journal citations you plan to use (use the template under Canvas Files).
 You do not have to wait until the due date (and I recommend you don't!) to submit this proposal.
 The proposal operates on a PASS/FAIL basis.
 The proposal credit is included with your grade for final paper.
 You may find McCloskey and Booth particularly helpful when writing the proposal and final paper.